mzattera/predictive-powers/README.md

 #### Customization

 API clients rely on an underlying `OkHttpClient` which provides features like connection pools, etc.
-You can use a customized `OkHttpClient` (e.g. to provide logging) to use in your API client, by following the below steps:
+You can create a customized `OkHttpClient` (e.g. to provide logging) to be used in your API client, by following the below steps:

   1. Create a pre-configured version of `OkHttpClient` with `ApiClient.getDefaultHttpClient()`.
      Notice that at this step you will have to provide an API key.